lruppert/ids-sensor-packaging/README.md

 For bro: just copy the bro/debian directory into place, create a changelog entry for the version you're working with and you're ready to go.

-For suricata: If you're running Debian squeeze, apply the diffs and you should be good to go.
-For wheezy you might not need it.
+For suricata: just copy the suricata/debian directory into place, create a changelog entry for the version you're working with and you're ready to go.
+The debian directory is derived from the Debian official one and should work for any 1.4.x variant.